What's new in Analytics Platform System, a scale-out MPP data warehouse

 APS Informatica connector for Informatica 10.2.0 published

-We have released a new version of Informatica connectors for APS that works with Informatica version 10.2.0.
+We have released a new version of Informatica connectors for APS that works with Informatica version 10.2.0 and 10.2.0 Hotfix 1.
 The new connectors can be downloaded from download site.

 |APS Version||Informatica PowerCenter||Driver|